-Database/CRM Change Every Seven Years
+Fundraising Software/CRM Change Every Seven Years

-This season of the year is also when most of approximately 1/7th of the nonprofit organizations using a fundraising database or CRM make the switch to a newer, more-improved product, more often than not from another vendor.
 The research stating most nonprofit organizations re-evaluate and switch every 7 years was performed by one of the vendors who supply this market.
 I do not have the exact stats, but in my 30 years of serving this sector, it seems to be right on.

 I also point to this time of year since the summer is the most popular time for data conversions to take place.
 The factors influencing such a flurry of activity are:

 - Fundraising for most organizations is slower in the summer

 - The Fiscal Year changeover on July 1 frees up new budget